Top Music for Ballroom Dancing List Ideas

 This is a truly dramatic and fiery type of dance, and the music reflects that.

-Generally, music for the Paso Doble is instrumental, fast in tempo and intensity.
+Generally, music for the Paso Doble is instrumental and fast in tempo and intensity.

 It is necessary to remember Spanish themes when choosing tunes that feature maracas, guitars, and brass horns.